Making a smooth and settled transition to your higher degree by research program will help you to feel comfortable and best able to succeed.

 There are a range of other activities you should undertake in your first weeks to smooth your induction to life as a research student.
 These are presented in no particular order:

-- Familiarise yourself with the layout and content on these Research Degree webpages, including key Policies and Procedures
+- Familiarise yourself with the layout and content on these Current HDR Students webpages, including key Policies and Procedures

 - Register for an Open Researcher and Contributor ID (ORCID)